Hot Shelter downgrades

 The textures in the PC version also lack mipmaps, which makes distant areas look problematic, especially in motion.
 Any movement reduces distant textures into a pixelated mess.
 It can be made to look better with anisotropic filtering, but it won’t look as good as real mipmaps.
 Thankfully SADX Mod Loader has automatic mipmap generation to correct that, and before the Mod Loader there were mods that added mipmaps to the PC version.
 Back when the PC port came out it looked like this (You can read more on it in the Textures section):

-Several parts of the scenery are inexplicably missing throughout the whole Act 1.
-For example, most of the wind turbines in the screenshots below are gone in SADX Gamecube and PC:
+Several parts of the scenery are missing throughout the whole Act 1.
+For example, most of the wind turbines in the screenshots below are present in the Dreamcast version, but gone in SADX Gamecube and PC:

-One of the interesting details about the Dreamcast Windy Valley is its transparent skybox.
+An interesting detail about the Dreamcast Windy Valley is its transparent skybox.
 The level pieces that are suspended in the air look like they are partially submerged in water.
 In the ports the skybox was made bigger and the effect was removed.
-The developers tried to compensate for it by adding greenish vertex colors to the pieces involved, but it doesn’t look too convincing because the skybox is still far away.
-In addition, because the skybox is bigger and lacks transparency in SADX, the “parallax” effect seen in the original game when multiple layers scroll at different speeds is gone in SADX as the bottom layer of the skybox is invisible:
+It seems that the developers have tried to compensate for it by adding greenish vertex colors to the pieces involved, but it doesn’t look too convincing because the skybox is still far away.
+In addition, because the skybox is bigger and lacks transparency in SADX, the “parallax” effect seen in the original game when multiple layers scroll at different speeds is gone in SADX as the bottom layer of the skybox is invisible.

 In the Dreamcast version, fog is often used to enhance the overall ambience of an area.
 For example, in Windy Valley Act 2 there is greyish-blue fog – a subtle, but effective touch to create the feeling of being inside a tornado.
 This effect is gone in SADX because fog is turned off for the area:

-The following area has missing textures in SADX because of unnecessary material flags and/or incorrect texture conversion:
+The following area has missing textures in SADX because of unnecessary material flags and/or incorrect texture conversion.
+The original Dreamcast level also has these wrong flags but the game processes the meshes correctly.

-Act 3 begins with color banding in the sky, which looks odd in all versions of the game, but each more makes it more severe:
+Act 3 begins with color banding in the sky, which looks odd in all versions of the game, but each more makes it more apparent.

 Issues with transparency shows up on a few paths in this act.
 To work around transparency problems, the ports use alpha rejection – a feature that doesn’t let the engine display pixels whose transparency is beyond a certain threshold.
 It’s not the worst solution for its time, and it would’ve been an okay compromise if it didn’t break a substantial amount of unrelated special effects.
 The Dreamcast version didn’t have any drawbacks associated with transparency and alpha rejection.
 More on this in the Transparency section.
 Here’s what alpha rejection is used for in this level: